 - Peter Kay makes a whole routine about growing up in a British/Irish family that had to count the pennies.
 A favourite stand-up sketch is called Why Do Mums Buy Crap Coke? and relates his childhood angst that when at the supermarket, his mother would always avoid brand-name Coca-Cola and even Pepsi, despite her son and daughter vocally protesting, and she would always buy own-label or inferior brands like the loathed Rola-Cola, on the grounds these were a fifth of the price and she wasn't made of money.

 But they're CRAP, mum!

-- Bootleg market can be so strong that even legal pursuit failed to take it down, case in point is TT Hong-Li made Gundam knockoffs.
+- The bootleg market can be so strong that even legal pursuit failed to take it down; case in point is when TT Hong-Li made Gundam knockoffs.
 Bandai had issued a lawsuit against its parent company, but market demand is large enough to resurrect the company from the brink of death.
 The shoddy part comes from the fact that, while the models are 90% accurate, it has excessively bad quality control such as extremely brittle plastic and toxic dust.

 - Or, Cock Bloc.

 - Back during its run, BIONICLE tended to get hit very hard with knockoffs from all over the world; some of the most well-known discovered ones including "Invincibility Robots" and "Maskers".
 Interestingly, most BIONICLE knockoffs were visually near-indistinguishable from the real thing — many even used the exact same packaging and canisters, though with the BIONICLE and LEGO logos edited or removed.
 Amusingly, one discovered instance of a knockoff took the 2005 Rahaga sets and replaced their heads with what appeared to be Darth Vader helmets.